abisheksapkota-spec/COIT11223-portfolio/e-portfolio-1-Artificial-Intelligence.md

 # e-Portfolio 1-Artificial Intelligence

-This e-portfolio is made as part of my ICT study to understand AI's role in day-to-day life and the workplace.
-It comprises of four components, namely: explainer video, news article, research journal article, and personal reflection.
-Overall, the e-portfolio portrays my improved comprehension of AI, its practical uses in various situations as well as significant ethical issues like fairness, privacy, transparency, and accountability that future ICT professionals need to know.
+This e-portfolio is made as part of my ICT study to understand AI’s role in day-to-day life and the workplace.
+It comprises of four components, namely: an explainer video, a news article, a research journal article, and a personal reflection.
+Overall, the e-portfolio portrays my improved comprehension of AI, its practical uses in various situations, as well as significant ethical issues like fairness, privacy, transparency, and accountability that future ICT professionals need to know.

 ---